tsk_mtcars = tsk("mtcars")

 2: torch_optimizer.lr ParamDbl 0 Inf

-allows to easily build neural networks with multiple inputs, e.g. each operating on a different subset of features<TaskClassif:medical> (100 x 4): Medical Diagnosis
+mlr3torch naturally supports multi-modal data as lazy_tensors can be stored in data.framesmlr3torch allows to easily build neural networks with multiple inputs, e.g. each operating on a different subset of features<TaskClassif:medical> (100 x 4): Medical Diagnosis

 * Target: status